 Since I started to pay closer attention to my finance, I have read a few books about investing and finance.
 I am going to review them on this blog.
 I am going to explain what the book is about and also what I liked about the book.
 And of course, what I did not like about it.

 The first book I have read is “The little book of Common Sense Investing”, by John C. Bogle.
 It is coming from the founder and former CEO of the Vanguard Mutual Fund Group.
+John Bogle is a great man and the creator of the first index fund.
 A lot of people in the Bogleheads community are recommending this book, so I decided to give it a try.

 The idea of the book is simple: You should only invest in low-cost, no-load, mutual funds that replicate the entire market (index funds) and you should buy-and-hold these funds for as long as you do not need the underlying money (no market timing).
 Most of the chapters are showing, using strong facts, that most active funds cannot beat the market.
 Therefore, index funds are better for indexing, since over a long time, your returns will the same as those of the market.
 Moreover, the costs of passive index funds are generally significantly lower than active funds.
 The costs of the funds are actually one of the few things you have control over, therefore you should always reduce them.